-In reading Taylor’s report he seems to have put very little effort in to looking for Beothuk sites.
-During a visit to Indian Point in July of 1964 Taylor writes the visit ‘…confirmed everything that Mr. Beaton said.
+In reading Taylor’s report he seems to have put very little effort into looking for Beothuk sites.
+During a visit to Indian Point in July of 1964, Taylor writes the visit ‘…confirmed everything that Mr. Beaton said.
 Only a gravel shoal remains to remind the observer of what was formerly an important Beothuk campsite.
 Nothing suggestive of former occupation could be found, either on the exposed portion of the shoal, or in the seven test-pits dug along the top of the bank which was once the base of the Point‘ (Taylor 1964).
-Compare this with the fact that two year prior Don Locke found a massive site with several house features and middens.
+Compare this with the fact that two years prior Don Locke found a massive site with several house features and middens.

-Area A3 contained an historic Beothuk hearth feature which was seven feet long and two feet wide and contained a concentration of fire cracked rock, charcoal and bone mash, all of which was about three inches deep.
+Area A3 contained a historic Beothuk hearth feature which was seven feet long and two feet wide and contained a concentration of fire-cracked rock, charcoal and bone mash, all of which was about three inches deep.
 They recovered a piece of iron, perhaps part of a trap in the hearth (Devereux 1970).

-Locality A4 contained an historic Beothuk hearth, which was about four feet in diameter and contained fire-cracked rocks, charcoal, bone fragments and several metal artifacts.
+Locality A4 contained a historic Beothuk hearth, which was about four feet in diameter and contained fire-cracked rocks, charcoal, bone fragments, and several metal artifacts.
 A small plain brass button was also recovered in this locality (Devereux 1970).

 Locality A4 also contained precontact features including one small hearth, two concentrations of fire-cracked rock, of which one was disturbed, a diffuse midden of fire-cracked rock with calcined bone, and a concentration of broken rock with a chert core and flakes (Devereux 1970).